 A few extra points about pre-conciliation:

-- This it is not intended to offer an independent evaluation of a claim at any early stage, regardless of if the claim is likely to succeed or not.
+- This it isn’t intended to offer an independent evaluation of a claim at any early stage, regardless of if the claim is likely to succeed or not

 From 6th April 2014 when an employment tribunal finds in favour of a claimant (individual) it will have the power to impose a financial penalty on the employer for breaching the statutory employment obligations it owes to that individual, alongside the ability to award compensation or awards in respect of injury to feelings in discrimination cases.

-- This can happen in cases where there is a breach of the individuals statutory rights, which has one or more “aggravating features” and is intended to reduce deliberate and repeated breaches of employment law.
+- This can happen in cases where there’s a breach of the individuals statutory rights, which has one or more “aggravating features” and is intended to reduce deliberate and repeated breaches of employment law.

 - The financial penalty will be between £100 and £5,000 (it will be 50% of any compensation award made to the individual, capped at £5,000).
 The penalty will be reduced by 50% if paid within 21 days.
 The penalty is paid directly to the Secretary of State and not to the individual.